murchandamus/bips/bip-update-process.md

 ### Ideation

-After having an idea, the author should evaluate whether it is meets the criteria to become a BIP, as described in this BIP.
+After having an idea, the author should evaluate whether it meets the criteria to become a BIP, as described in this BIP.
 The idea must be of interest to the broader community or relevant to multiple software projects.
 Small improvements and matters concerning only a single project usually do not require standardization and should instead be brought up to the relevant project directly.